Home / ORPAS Application Guide / ORPAS – McMaster University

 • provide cultural competency training for all health care professionals.

-These principles guide the MSc programs in working toward an environment for all students, patients and educators to create focused learning opportunities of cultural awareness and humility.
+These principles guide the MSc programs in working toward an environment where all students, patients and educators have learning opportunities focused on cultural awareness and humility.

-(References: Truth and Reconciliation Commission of Canada, United Nations; National Centre for Truth and Reconciliation, Truth and Reconciliation Commission of Canada., Truth and Reconciliation Commission of Canada., & United Nations.
-(2015).
-Truth and Reconciliation Commission of Canada: Calls to Action.)
+(References: Truth and Reconciliation Commission of Canada, United Nations; National Centre for Truth and Reconciliation, Truth and Reconciliation Commission of Canada; Truth and Reconciliation Commission of Canada; and United Nations [2015].
+Truth and Reconciliation Commission of Canada Calls to Action.)

 Facilitated Black Admissions Program (FBAP)